ttlion/sdtDBN/README.md

   - Example for two attributes and two timesteps:
     - **id,attNameX__0,attNameY__0,attNameX__1,attNameY__1**

-- In each of the remaining lines, the first position must be the subject identifier and the remaining positions must be the values of the attributes in the respective timesteps, in the order defined in the header line;
+- In each of the remaining lines, the first position must be the subject's identifier and the remaining positions must be the values of the attributes in the respective timesteps, in the order defined in the header line;

 - Missing values should be marked either by not writing anything or by putting "?".